virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Request Virginia Family Court Records

 Requests for Virginia Family Court records go to Circuit Court Clerk’s Offices in the courthouses where those cases were heard.
-Visit the webpage of the Circuit Court on the Virginia Judicial System website to find the contact information of the Clerk’s Office.
+Visit the circuit court webpage on the Virginia Judicial System website to find the contact information of the Clerk’s Office.
 Alternatively, visit the website of the city or county where the Circuit Court is located and navigate to the section reserved for the Clerk’s Office.
 Call the Clerk’s Office to ask about obtaining copies of family law case records.
 Most Virginia counties accept mail and in-person requests.
 Requesters must also include self-addressed envelopes and copy fees with mail requests.
 Virginia Circuit Court Clerk’s Offices have different rates for plain and certified copies of court records.

 disclaimer